n0value/mob-lang/README.md

 # Moblang
-A simple interpreted language written in python with [sly](https://sly.readthedocs.io/en/latest/sly.html)
+A simple interpreted language written in python and [sly](https://sly.readthedocs.io/en/latest/sly.html)

 # Important
 This language is not meant for programming, right now you can only do simple arithmatic and assign variables.
 And the language is full of bugs.